Mini Cooper Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below shows average Mini Cooper insurance rates for additional coverage choices and driver risks.
+The chart below shows average Mini Cooper insurance rates for other coverage scenarios.

-- Buying more expensive low deductibles will cost an additional $308 every year
+- Using more expensive low deductibles will cost an extra $308 each year

-Insurance rates for a Mini Cooper also range considerably based on the model year and trim level, how you drive, and deductibles and policy limits.
+Insurance rates for a Mini Cooper also range considerably based on your risk profile, the trim level of your Cooper, and liability limits and deductibles.

 State | Premium | Compared to U.S. Avg | Percent Difference |